Rydzewski/library_visits/README.md

 # library_visits
 The data collected to create these datasets are reused data that comes from three datasets on the California State Library: Public Library Statistics Portal.
 The data collected are from three "Ready Reports" that were created over a three-year time span to collect library vising stats.
 The data collected is intended for those who wish to see visiting trends in California's public libraries from 2016-2019.
 This reository was created for a University of Washington Winter 2021 Data Curation course (LIS 545).

+Note: Raw data was intentionally not added because only three spreadsheets were permitted for this project and there was no manipulation of data.
+All data can be found on the California Staate Libary: Public Library Statistics Portal (it is unknown if the data here is considered "raw" but for this project I am assuming that it is).

 # Table of Contents

 [Naming](#naming)